kartikkishore/PODMA/Analysis.md

 ![image-20201003225702583](images/image-20201003225702583.png)

 As the p-value of the second model i.e. full model is signifcant (< 0.05) we reject the null hypothesis that the null model is okay.
+- This means that addding the new variables do contribute in improving the predictive performance of the model.
 Adding the new variables decreases the degrees of freedom by 9 and deviance by 26.5 which is substantial.

 #### Inference